 Dr. Tideiksaar is a gerontologist, which is a health care professional who specializes in working with elderly patients, and a geriatric physician's assistant.
 He has been active in the area of fall prevention for over thirty years.

 Provider approved by the California Department of Public Health, Nurse Aide Certification (NAC) #: 7046.
 This document must be retained by the certified nurse assistant for a period of four years after the course completion.
-Provider approved by the Florida and Wyoming Boards of Nursing-Certified Nursing Assistants, CE Broker Provider #: 50-13256.
+Provider approved by the Florida, New Hampshire, and Wyoming Board of Nursing-Certified Nursing Assistants, CE Broker Provider #: 50-13256.